SEU-WSY/Image-Retargeting-A-Dataset/README.md

 ### Step 3:Final Adjustment and Expansion.
 During transformations, if any salient objects become cropped or partially obscured, we apply corrective measures to maintain their visibility.<br>
 ## Instance Number
-First, in terms of the number of instances, our dataset far exceeds RetargetMe.
-For example, the number of three-instance images is **15 times** that of RetargetMe, indicating that this dataset can provide richer data for challenging tasks.
+First, in terms of the number of instances, our dataset can provide richer data for challenging tasks.

 |          | 1   | 2    | 3    | 4    | 5    | 6  | 7  | 8  |
 |----------|----:|-----:|-----:|-----:|-----:|---:|---:|---:|